WISCENTD-UPC/Advanced-Metadata-Export/README.md

 ## Prepare the environment

-All the required dependencies to develop the app can be achieved through npm.
+All the required dependencies to develop the app can be achieved through yarn.

 ```
-npm install
+yarn install
 ```

 ## Start a development server